Extraordinary People, Exceptional Health Services

 - Strong employee retention: The average length of tenure for employees at some of our entity organizations is close to 10 years, and we routinely celebrate staff who have spent their entire careers as part of our family at our annual employee service celebration.

 - Trust within the community: We are members of the community and work closely with our neighbors and network of more than 100 partner organizations.

 We work to eliminate barriers that could inhibit one’s ability to access health care services:

-- Limited English proficiency.
-Our staff are proficient in different languages, such as Amharic, Arabic, French, Hindi, Russian, Spanish, Swahili, Urdu and many more.
+- Limited English proficiency: Our staff is proficient in different languages, such as Amharic, Arabic, French, Hindi, Russian, Spanish, Swahili, Urdu and many more.